CloudEngineHub/surya/README.md

 Our managed platform runs both Surya, and variants of our highest accuracy model, [Chandra](https://github.com/datalab-to/chandra).

-If you have high volume workloads, we offer a batch processing service that can process 1B+ pages per week.

-Get started with **$5 in free credits** — [sign up](https://www.datalab.to/?utm_source=gh-surya) (takes under 30 seconds) or try our [public playground](https://www.datalab.to/playground?utm_source=gh-surya).
+Get started with **$5 in free credits** — [sign up](https://www.datalab.to/?utm_source=gh-surya) (takes under 30 seconds) or try our free [public playground](https://www.datalab.to/playground?utm_source=gh-surya).

 Commercial self-hosting of the model weights requires a license — see [Commercial usage](#commercial-usage).
 For on-prem licensing, [contact us](https://www.datalab.to/contact?utm_source=gh-surya-onprem).
+If you have high volume workloads, we offer a batch processing service that can process 1B+ pages per week.

+## Model Information

+Surya is a 650M param model that scores 83.3% on the olmocr bench - better than models 10x larger.

 <img src="static/images/olmocr_size_chart.png" width="700"/>